 His mate had been the first of the six leaders to fall, killed in a desperate attempt to retake the very plains he now stood upon.
-It had been little more than a massacre of Wolves.
-Chieftain Eagle’s force, which was supposed to ambush the demons from behind, never showed, leaving Queen Maple and her loyal soldiers to die a prey’s death.
+It had been little more than a massacre of wolves.
+King Eagle’s force, which was supposed to ambush the demons from behind, never showed, leaving Queen Maple and her loyal soldiers to die a prey’s death.

-But all of Oak’s fury at the Wind-Wolf Chief’s betrayal had long-since dissipated.
+But all of Oak’s fury at the Wind-Wolf king’s betrayal had long-since dissipated.
 There was no point in holding a grudge against a ghost.

 Oak opened his eyes again and fixed his gaze on the distant demon army.
 Not much longer now.
 At some point he would have to face what remained of the once hopeful and glorious army, the first alliance between the nations since ages long past.
 He would have to say something to encourage them, to convince them that he wasn’t about to send them to their deaths.
 He was the only surviving leader of Soluna, the Brown Ghost who kept coming back even after everyone thought he was dead.
 He was a symbol of hope, however slight, that Soluna might return to the days of peace they had before the demons appeared, nine long terrible months before.

 His ears flicked back at the sound of approaching pawsteps.
 It was most likely Ember, his lieutenant.
 His few moments of solitude were over, and it was time to prepare for whatever happened next.

 I am tired of pretending.
 I am tired of lying.
 Most of them have probably seen through my act already.
 They know this is it.
 It would do them and the sacrifices everyone has made a dishonor to continue this farce.